Giveupfree/SOTDrawRect/README.md

 python setup.py build_ext --inplace
 ```
 ## Update toolkit(optional)
-The contents of the entire toolkit folder can be replaced directly from [pysot-toolkit](https://github.com/StrangerZhang/pysot-toolkit)
+The entire toolkit folder is from [pysot-toolkit](https://github.com/StrangerZhang/pysot-toolkit), but here's a fix for some of its problems

 ## Download Dataset